complycube/complycube-react-native-sdk/README.md

 }
 ```

-> The welcome stage will always default to show as the first screen.
+The welcome stage will always default to show as the first screen.

-#### Consent stage
+### Consent stage

 You can optionally add this stage to enforce explicit consent collection before the client can progress in the flow.
-The consent screen allows you to set a custom title and message.
+The consent screen allows you to set a custom title and the consenting body.

 ```javascript
 const settings = {